AC Cobra: Adaptations

 One 96 in prototype chassis (CSX 3063) was shipped to Ghia in Italy in 1965 for a body styling exercise.
 This vehicle was first displayed during a European car show with a Cobra license tag.
-An article about the car was written up in the Winter 65/66 edition of "Style Quarterly" magazine.
-Shelby American internal production records show that the car was shipped to Shelby American for Evaluation and review.
+The car was written up in the Winter 65/66 edition of "Style Quarterly" magazine.
+Shelby American internal production records show that the car was shipped to Shelby American for evaluation and review.
 AC Cars Ltd internal production records show that Shelby American placed an order for two 96-inch chassis (CSX 5001–5002) in 1966.
 AC labeled these chassis as "GHIA CONVERTIBLE" in their factory ledger.